WoodwellRisk/wildfire_solarloss/README.md

 ## Methodology

 The package calculates wildfire contributions to PM2.5 by subtracting no-fire scenarios from standard scenarios.
 It then uses the relationship between PM2.5 concentration and solar radiation reduction to estimate the impact on solar power potential.
-The relationship used in this assessment comes from https://pmc.ncbi.nlm.nih.gov/articles/PMC10114768/ but can be easily replaced with alternate equations.
+The relationship used in this assessment comes from Song et al. (2022) https://pmc.ncbi.nlm.nih.gov/articles/PMC10114768/ but can be easily replaced with alternate equations.

 The solar potential change is calculated using the equation:
 ```